ManimCommunity/manim/docs/source/contributing.rst

    This ensures you can easily update your local repository's master with the first step and switch branches to work on multiple features.

 #.
-Add new or update existing tests.

-   Depending on your changes, you may need to update or add new tests.
-For new features, it is required that you include tests with your PR.
-Details of our testing system are explained in the `corresponding Wiki Entry <https://github.com/ManimCommunity/manim/wiki/Testing>`_.

-#.
 Write some awesome code!

    You're ready to make changes in your local repository's branch.